Fitoussi/geo-my-wp/readme.txt

 	* current location - [gmw_current_location]
 	* single location - [gmw_single_location]
 	* single member - [gmw_member_location]
-* ettings in the "search form shortcodes" and other shortcodes changed as well.
+* Settings in the "search form shortcodes" and other shortcodes changed as well.
 Now you can set the "Width" and "Height" of the maps to either pixels or percentage. in the "search form shortcodes" settings  and in the "single location" and "single member" shortcodes. for example: [gmw_single_location width="100%" height="200px"] .

 = 1.7 =